usithadev/firstwx/README.md

 Now you can run the FirstWX.exe in the build folder. :)

+I'm still learning wxWidgets.
 Just made this repo public for fun.

-(A new wxWidgets notepad app coming soon...)
+After having some experience on wxWidegts; I hope to make more open source wxWidgets projects.